Eridan123/law-advisor/README.md

 **Main**

-- Ability to leave answers and ask quiestions on the site
+- Ability to leave answers and ask questions on the site
 - Ability to have two types of profiles: lawyer or user and customize it
 - View categories of questions
-- Search the quiestions with the search option
+- Search the questions with the search option
-- Ability to create / edit / delete quiestions posts
+- Ability to create / edit / delete questions posts

 **Other**